BusranaAlme/Alme_OOP_PROJECT/README.md

-# QuantamQart- a selling and buying planform layout using C++
+# QuantamQart- a selling and buying platform layout using C++